-Opened in 1990, the Ruth B. Shannon Center for the Performing Arts at Whittier College boasts two state-of-the-art venues: the 403-seat Robinson Theatre and the more intimate 75-seat Studio Theatre.
+Opened in 1990, the Ruth B. Shannon Center for the Performing Arts at Whittier College boasts two venues: the 404-seat Robinson Theatre and the more intimate 99-seat Studio Theatre.

 The Shannon Center also houses technical support areas and academic facilities for the Whittier College Department of Theatre Arts.
 Among the many artists who have graced the stage are Oscar-winning composer Henry Mancini, Pulitzer Prize-winning playwright Nilo Cruz, award-winning composer/performer and Kennedy Center honoree Philip Glass, singer-songwriter Suzanne Vega, and the Grammy-award winning group Los Lobos.

 For the past twenty-eight years, the Ruth B. Shannon Center for the Performing Arts at Whittier College has offered outstanding programs that reflect the diverse interests and cultural backgrounds of Southern California, including our world famous Aloha Series; our Inside Latin Jazz series; family and Latino programming; Broadway, jazz and cabaret performers; folk musicians and singer-songwriters; classical musicians and composers; theatrical performances; and the list goes on and on.
 In addition, the Shannon Center annually plays host to the Department of Theatre Arts’ fall and spring productions, the annual Friends of the Shannon Center Meet the Authors & Bookfaire, as well as guest lectures, special performances, and holiday events.

 Theatre Manager and Production Coordinator: Shane Cadman (firstname.lastname@example.org)